irritanterik/homey-gps-trace.com/README.md

     3. Minimum time between last new position and trigger 'stops moving'
     4. Icon (later)

+## Notes
+- All distance tokens on flow cards contain values in meters (rounded-up)
+- Logging of movement will not survive a reboot.
+A first new location since reboot will (re)trigger the 'Tracker starts moving' card
+- Reselect geofence names in your flow cards after renaming a geofence, to be sure the geofence is referenced right.

 ---
 ### Changelog

+##### version 0.2.0
+- Support polygon and rectangular geofences
+- Distance values on flow card tokens are round upward to complete meters

+##### version 0.1.2
+- Added logging on geofence flow trigger evaluations
+- Improved Readme

 ##### version 0.1.1
 - Bugfix on broken flow action 'Say location of tracker'